Choosing a special school

 Types of schools and other settings (IPSEA)

-There are some SEN schools attached to or near mainstream schools.
+There are some special schools attached to or near mainstream schools.
 These schools may give your child access to some mainstream classes.
+These are called partnership provisions.

 Sometimes children can attend both schools and be ‘dual registered’.
 Check if your local authority has a dual registration policy.